 The smugness returned to the young man's countenance.

 "Why don't you just let the Games take care of her?"
 Wirin inquired cheekily.

 However the icy look President Snow wore immediately let Wirin know his mistake and the young man coughed awkwardly, averting his gaze.

 President Snow rose from his chair behind his desk, standing to tower above the seated Wirin.

-"My son is very unpredictable Wirin; I have seen him hold grudges against those he hates for years letting them build and build and then I have seen him completely lose himself to blind rage in seconds…"
+"My son is very unpredictable Wirin.
+I have seen him hold grudges against those he hates for years letting them build and build, and then adversely I have seen him completely lose himself to blind rage in seconds…"